-A. For full admission to the Graduate Program in Geology, the following are required:

-- 1. Acceptance by the Department of Earth and Physical Sciences

-- 2. An acceptable undergraduate academic record which includes the completion of the following or their equivalents:

-- a.
-Math 2413 Introductory Calculus
+- A. For full admission to the Graduate Program in Geology, the following are required: - 1.
+Acceptance by the Department of Earth and Physical Sciences - 2.
+An acceptable undergraduate academic record which includes the completion of the following or their equivalents: - a.
+Math 2413 Introductory Calculus - b.

-- b.
 Any one of the following three courses:

 - 1. Math 2414 Multi-Variable Calculus

 - 2. Math 2330 Linear Algebra

 - 3. Computer Programming Class

-- Computer Science 1301 Introduction to Computing
+- c.
+Computer Science 1301

+Introduction to Computing

 - d.
 Chemistry 1401 or 1402

 - e.
 Physics 1401 or 1402 or higher

 - f.
-Geology 2301 Lithology
+Geology 2401 Crystal and Optical Mineralogy

 - g.
-Geology 2401 Crystal and Optical Mineralogy
+Geology 3402 Structural Geology

 - h.
-Geology 3402 Structural Geology
+Geology 3408 Stratigraphy and Sedimentation

 - i.
-Geology 3408 Stratigraphy and Sedimentation
+Geology 3601 Field Geology

 - j.
-Geology 3601 Field Geology
+Geology 4401 Sedimentary Petrology

 - k.
-Geology 4401 Sedimentary Petrology

-- I. Geology 4403 Igneous and Metamorphic Petrology
+Geology 4403 Igneous and Metamorphic Petrology

 - 3. Completion of the Graduate Record Examination (General) with an acceptable score.

 - B. Students may be conditionally admitted subject to completion of the following:

 - 1. Leveling work to satisfy the undergraduate requirements listed in A.2. above.

-- 2. Completion of the Graduate Record Exam (General) with an acceptable score during the initial semester of enrollment.
+- Completion of the Graduate Record Exam (General) with an acceptable score during the initial semester of enrollment.